jayshozie/ceng240/notes4newbies/W05-conditional-and-repetitive-execution.md

 print(squared_numbers_set)  # Output: {16, 4}
 ```
 ###     TODO : EXPLAIN WHY THE ORDER IS REVERSED IN THE SET EXAMPLE
+###     CONTRIBUTION : I couldn't find why is it reversed, tbh.
+If you know,
+###                    I would love to see why.
+Please open a PR.

 -------------------------------------------------------------------------------